brandur/sorg/content/drafts/rust-web.md

 bankrolled by large organizations with huge development teams.
-Niceties like HTTP/2, WebSockets, steaming responses, graceful shutdown, HTTPS, cookie support, static file serving, and good testing infrastructure are all available out of the box.
+Niceties like HTTP/2, WebSockets, steaming responses, graceful shutdown, HTTPS, cookie support, static file serving, and good testing infrastructure are readily available out of the box.
 The documentation is still a bit rough, but I've yet to run into a single bug.

 ### Diesel and compile-time query checking (#diesel)

 I've been using [`diesel`][diesel] as an ORM to talk to Postgres.
-One of the most comforting things to know about `diesel` is that it's an ORM written by someone with a lot of past experience with building ORMs, having spent considerable time in the trenches with `ActiveModel`.
-Many of the pitfalls that traditionally plague ORMs have been avoided -- for example, `diesel` doesn't try to pretend that SQL dialects across every major database are the same, it excludes a custom DSL for migrations (raw SQL is used
+The most comforting thing about the project is that it's an ORM written by someone with a lot of past experience with building ORMs, having spent considerable time in the trenches with `ActiveModel`.
+Many of the pitfalls common to earlier generations of ORMs have been avoided -- for example, `diesel` doesn't try to pretend that SQL dialects across every major database are the same, it excludes a custom DSL for migrations (raw SQL is used